BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Given a password reset request,

-When I follow the password reset process,
+When I follow the reset process,

 Then I should be able to set a new password.